DjMomo/daikin-control/README.md

 Even if the system works, there are some problems:

-- It is no possible to control the AC from a web browser.
-You must use the official mobile application.
+- It's possible to control the AC from a web browser.
+You can use the official mobile application also.
 If your device is not supported or you are from a computer you can not control your air conditioner over the internet.
 - To control your AC remotely from outside your lan, your requests must go through the Daikin server.
 The device response is slow because the system is based on polling request. (you can't set the ip of the AC on the mobile application)
 - Even if the remote management system involves the use of an account with password, there is a big security issue, password and username can be accessed from inside your LAN with a GET request. (try basic_info request)